JuliaPy/PyCall.jl/README.md

 dictionary has known, fixed types you can insteady use `PyDict{K,V}` given the key and value types `K` and `V` respectively.

-Currently passing Julia dictionaries to Python makes a copy of the Julia dictionary.
+Currently, passing Julia dictionaries to Python makes a copy of the Julia dictionary.

 #### PyAny